lukas-kratochvil/mafil-proband-safety-questionnaire/README.md

 docker-compose -f docker-compose.local.yml up -d
 ```

-Source code directories and `package.json` are mapped as volumes in the corresponding container file system.
+The backend and frontend `package.json` and the source code directory are mapped as volumes in the corresponding container filesystem.

 ### Populating the database with initial data
 To populate the local database with initial data (languages, genders, native languages, handednesses and safety questions), the command below must be run inside the `server` container.